AtomicGameEngine/AtomicGameEngine/CONTRIBUTING.md

 Contribution Copyrights and Licensing
 ------------------------

 Atomic Game Engine contribution copyrights are held by their authors.
-Each author has a copyright to their contribution, and agrees to irrevocably license the contribution to THUNDERBEAST GAMES LLC under the Atomic Game Engine Contribution License `CONTRIBUTION_LICENSE.md`
+Each author has a copyright to their contribution, and agrees to irrevocably license the contribution under the Atomic Game Engine Contribution License `CONTRIBUTION_LICENSE.md`

 To make a code contribution to the Atomic Game Engine
 --------------------------------------